-The definition of the subjects "Manufacturer", "Pre-personalization Agent", "Personalization Agent", "Extended Inspection System", "Country Verifying Certification Authority", "Document Verifier" and "Terminal" used in the following chapter is given in section 3.1.
+The definition of the subjects "Pre-personalization Agent", "Personalization Agent", "Extended Inspection System", "Country Verifying Certification Authority", and "Document Verifier" used in the following chapter is given in section 10: Glossary and acronyms.
 Note, that all these subjects are acting for homonymous external entities.
 All used objects are defined either in section 7 or in the following table.
 The operations "write", "modify", "read" and "disable read access" are used in accordance with the general linguistic usage.
 The operations "store", "create", "transmit", "receive", "establish communication channel", "authenticate" and "re-authenticate" are originally taken from [CC-2].
 The operation "load" is synonymous to "import" used in [CC-2].